lrnv/Copulas.jl/docs/src/archimedean/generalities.md

 This function computes the Williamson d-transform of the provided random variable $X$ using the [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl) package.
 See [williamson1955multiply, mcneil2009](@cite) for the literature.

-!!! warning "`max_monotony` of Williamson generators"
+!!! note "`max_monotony` of Williamson generators"
     The $d$-transform of a positive random variable is $d$-monotonous but not $k$-monotonous for any $k > d$.
 Its max monotony is therefore $d$.
 This has a few implications, one of the biggest one is that the $d$-variate Archimedean copula that corresponds has no density.

     More genrally, if you want your Archimedean copula to have a density, you have to use a generator that is more-monotonous that the dimension of your model.